-In describing your sales DNA, don’t try to copy the culture descriptions of industry leaders.
+When selecting an employee, consider what is your company’s sales DNA?
+Don’t try to copy the cultural descriptions of industry leaders in describing your sales DNA.
 Be authentic.
 What makes your company distinctive?
 How does your company reward success?

-You might not want to go as far as the ad below, which we saw several years ago.
+3. You might not want to go as far as the ad below we saw several years ago.

-“Make more money then you ever dreamed of working for a jerk.
-If you are hungry, hardworking and can put up with me, I’ll show you the way.
+“Make more money than you ever dreamed of working for a jerk.
+If you are hungry, hardworking, and can put up with me, I’ll show you the way.
 The weak need not apply.
 Call 555-555-5555 and ask for Bob.”

 No doubt, applicants understand what they are getting in working for Bob.
-For a host of reasons, you’ll need to take a different approach, but you do want to be authentic.
+You’ll need to take a different approach for a host of reasons, but you do want to be authentic.

-You need to think about the specific job and about your company’s unique culture.
+You must consider the specific job and your company’s unique culture.
 For the job, do you need?

 - A hunter to blaze trails into new territory or to introduce a new product

-- A farmer to maintain and to grow relationships with existing customers
+- A farmer to maintain and grow relationships with existing customers

-What is your company’s culture and how does the sales team really live in that culture?
+3. What is your company’s culture, and how does the sales team really live in that culture?

-An organization with a controlling culture will focus effort on order and alignment around goals and objectives.
+An organization with a controlling culture will focus on order and alignment around goals and objectives.
 These companies (think AT&T or IBM) will emphasize a scripted process.
 In these companies, all power resides in the executive suite.
 The sales teams at these companies will face a large bureaucracy in the selling process.
-To thrive, sales teams need persistence, precision, top-notch diplomacy skills and patience.
+Sales teams need persistence, precision, top-notch diplomacy skills, and patience to thrive.
 The power centers in these companies reside in finance and production.